zengamer006/atomrobotics/README.md

 ### Welcome to the official GitHub repository of ATOM Robotics!
 We are a passionate SPECIAL TEAM  of VELLORE INSTITUTE OF TECHNOLOGY, chennai  our students dedicated to advancing robotics through innovative projects and participation in various events and competitions.

 # Our Projects
- ## We work on a variety of projects involving cutting-edge robotics technologies.
-Some of our key projects include:
  ### **❗❗ the names of the project are linked with a hyper-text that leads you to the project repositories❗❗**

 ## - 🚁 DRONES